-Danielle Kriz has 17 years of government and industry experience formulating policy for the high-tech industry.
+Danielle Kriz has 18 years of government and industry experience formulating policy for the high-tech industry.
 Kriz joined the Information Technology Industry Council (ITI) in 2010 to build its global cybersecurity practice.
 As director for global cybersecurity policy, she leads ITI’s work advancing the high-tech industry’s positions on cybersecurity policy issues both domestically and abroad.
 In particular, Kriz works to encourage governments around the world -- including the U.S. Government -- to leverage the considerable work industry is doing to improve cybersecurity and to follow globally accepted policy approaches that meet security needs while facilitating interoperability and a global marketplace.
-Kriz also represents ITI on the Executive Committee of the IT Sector Coordinating Council (IT SCC), and has held the Officer position of IT SCC Secretary since January 2012.
+Kriz also represents ITI on the Executive Committee of the IT Sector Coordinating Council (IT SCC), and was elected to be the organization’s vice chair in February 2014.